bashar1aziz/lab_automation/README.md

-# Ansible lab environment as part of Network automation course.
+# Ansible lab automation as a part of Network automation course.

 Table of contents